 Alginates are super absorbent fibers typically composed of calcium alginate manufactured from brown seaweed that becomes gel-like when exposed to sodium-rich wound exudates.
 It resembles angle hair and is manufactured from brown seaweed.
 They may absorb up to 20 times their weight in wound exudates.
 This makes them a good choice for highly exudating wounds.
 However, they are not recommended for dry or only slightly moist wound beds, as they will not remain a gel without the presence of moisture from the wound bed.
 Thus, they may dehydrate the wound bed, or allow the wound bed to dry out.
 Alginates may be available as sheets or pads and ropes and also are known for some hemostatic properties, making them a good choice for a wound bed that may be oozing a small amount of blood after sharp debridement.
 In addition, some alginates may have silver incorporated into the fibers as an antimicrobial agent.
 Alginates typically require a secondary cover dressing such as gauze or ABD pad and are changed daily or as necessary to manage wound exudates.

-Foam dressings are typically a thick both absorptive and protective.
+Foam dressings are typically both absorptive and protective.
 They may be selected to provide conforming padding and may be used in combination with other products (such as alginates or hydrofibers) if needed; Foams may be used as a packing material in large wounds to fill dead space.
 Not all foam dressings are appropriate for infected wounds.
 Check manufacturer guidelines if infection is an issue.
 Some foam dressings are impregnated with silver or other antimicrobial material (such as Methylene Blue and Gentian Violet or polyhexamethylene biguanide/PHMB) or coated with a silicone interface.
-Some foam dressings may be self-adhesive or have an adhesive border.
-Most foam dressings are latex-free and made of polyurethane foam coated with a waterproof outer surface.
-Change frequency may vary from daily to up to every 7 days for some products, depending on wound drainage amounts.
-Check manufacturer recommendations.

 Silver ions may be incorporated in wound gels, woven fabric dressings, foam, rope, alginates or hydrofiber dressings.
-Most silver fabric dressings are not very absorbant; they are used primarily to deliver silver ions to wound bed for the silvers antimicrobial effects.
+Most silver fabric dressings are not very absorbent, they are used primarily to deliver silver ions to wound bed for the silver’s antimicrobial effects.
 However, silver alginates, hydrofibers, foams, or composite dressings are absorbent.
-Silver ions are activated by wound exudates or water; some silver products (Acticoat 3 day or 7 day) should not be moistened with sodium chloride (saline).
-Most silver products should not be mixed with hydrogen peroxide or sodium hypochlorite (Dakins or DiDaksol) solutions because the ions will inactivate each other.
+Silver ions are activated by wound exudates or water; some silver products (Acticoat 3 days or 7 days) should not be moistened with sodium chloride (saline).
+Most silver products should not be mixed with hydrogen peroxide or sodium hypochlorite (Dakin’s or DiDaksol) solutions because the ions will inactivate each other.
 Silver products should not be combined with iodine products for the same reason.
 Silver dressings may need secondary dressings and may be changed daily up to every 7 days, depending on the product.

 Compression dressings or bandage wraps are primarily used for lower extremity venous insufficiency.
 Compression garments are also appropriate for extremities effected by lymphedema (such as after mastectomies with axillary lymph node removal) or burns.
 Short-stretch compression is typically used for lymphedema (these are NOT ace bandages).
 Long-stretch compression (multilayer wraps and ace-type bandage) is also the typical treatment venous leg wounds.
 It is important to verify arterial perfusion to affected limb before applying compression.
 Compression may be applied in 2 to 4 layers, with a therapeutic layer such as zinc-oxide or calamine impregnated strips applied first, an absorptive layer next, possibly a bandage layer and/or Coban layer on top.
 These dressings may be applied every few days to weekly, depending upon amount of wound exudates.
 Once edema is under control and wounds healed, lifelong compression stockings should be worn by the patient (apply daily first thing in the morning before ambulating and remove at night just before retiring to bed).